 Patients were defined as clinically not cured if any one of the following three criteria were met:

-- At the 5-7 week post-completion of therapy visit, the patient had any one of the following: moderate to severe motor, behavior or development deficits, hearing loss of > 60 decibels in one or both ears, or blindness.
+- At the 5-7 week post-completion of therapy visit, the patient had any one of the following: moderate to severe motor, behavior or development deficits, hearing loss of greater than60 decibels in one or both ears, or blindness.

-- During therapy the patient's clinical status necessitated the addition of other antibiotics.
+- During therapy the patient's clinical status necessitated the addition of other antibacterial drugs.

 - Either during or post-therapy, the patient developed a large subdural effusion needing surgical drainage, or a cerebral abscess, or a bacteriologic relapse.